Mera Peak Climbing

 The adventure to Mera Peak Climbing begins with a plane from Kathmandu to Lukla.
 Then we’ll start our trek to Paiya (2730m), a northern trail with deep forest and steep hills.
 Similarly, we will rest and recoup in Paiya to save energy for the next day’s excursion.
 We will provide you with breakfast, dinner, and lunch as part of our package.

 We will proceed to our next destination, “Pangan” (2846m), with magnificent morning freshness and a satisfying brunch (2846m).
 This will take about 5 to 6 hours to finish.
 This hamlet boasts its unique natural wonders.
 As you approach this village, you’ll sense the freshness and tranquility in the air.
 Various flowers and plants will be seen.
-We’ll also stay the night in Pangaun and have decent meals, just like the program says.
+As the program says, we’ll stay the night in Pangaun and have decent meals.

-We’ll continue our trek to Ningsow (2863m) the following morning after breakfast.
+After breakfast, we’ll continue our trek to Ningsow (2863m) the following morning.
 On this day, the trekking trails will be persistent and rigorous.
 We’ll pass through Kharka Khola on our way to our destination.
 We’ll be able to enjoy the beautiful surroundings and dense forests that surround Kharka Dada.
 We will continue our journey after lunch at Kharka Dada.
-After a certain amount of time has passed, we will arrive at Ningsow villages, where we will spend the night.
+After a certain amount of time, we will arrive at Ningsow villages and spend the night.

 Now things will get a little more exciting since we’ll be trekking through Makalu Barun National Park, where we’ll see a variety of flora and fauna.
 We’ll continue the north trial to the Chhatra Khola (2800m), passing through the Pashang Lamhu trial.
 Similarly, seeing endangered animals such as the red panda will be familiar.
 We’ll spend the night here and then trek a trail to Kothe (3681m).